 That’s basically all I have to say about our Port Douglas crocodiles.
 I rather like them, they are a great source of tourist revenue, but you have to be sensible.
 They have been fully protected in Queensland since 1974 so their numbers are increasing and they are here to stay.
-I keep the children well away from the banks of any lake or river and exercise extreme caution at the beach.
-We swim, sometimes, but I try to save it for the days when the water is crystal clear.
+I keep the children well away from the banks of any lake or river and exercise caution at the beach.
+We swim in the sea, but I prefer to save it for the days when the water is crystal clear.
+You should be perfectly safe on the Great Barrier Reef, but they have been spotted around some of the reef islands.
 Salt water crocodile isn’t nice to eat, by the way, it’s farmed for meat and skins, try it, but I wouldn’t recommend it!

 Hotels With Good Pools in Port Douglas